Sharing is caring!

 Let’s get to the real reason you opened this article.
 The choices for self-care in Cappadocia are abundant.

 My intentions for Cappadocia were simple.
 Do what I want, when I want and how I want.
-I didn’t have a lot of money to spend, so I did not go up in a balloon or spend a great deal on unique experiences.
+I didn’t have a lot of money to spend, so I did not go up in a balloon or spend a great deal on unique experiences, though there are plenty to choose from!

 Fortunately, even with a small budget, you can stay in a nice place, witness the spellbinding display of balloons and make the most of your days without feeling like you are cutting any corners.